What are Viroids?

 - These are known to be smaller in size and infect only the plants.

-- Viroids are said to move in intracellular manner, cell to cell through the plasmodesmata, and a long distance through phloem.
+- Viroids are said to move in an intracellular manner, cell to cell through the plasmodesmata, and a long distance through the phloem.

 - Viroids are mainly classified into two families namely Pospiviroidae- nuclear viroids and Avsunviroidae- chloroplastic viroids.

-The symptoms that are caused by the infection of viroid in plants includes stunting of growth, stem necrosis, deformation of the leaves and fruits, and at last causing the death of plant.
+The symptoms that are caused by the infection of viroid in plants include stunting of growth, stem necrosis, deformation of the leaves and fruits, and at last causing the death of the plant.